wcj365/nlp_ml/README.md

 - .venv/ - The Python virtual environment to run this project
 - data/
-  - source/: the data collected from the source
+  - source/: the data collected from the source (OpenFDA)
   - prepared/: the data prepared fro ML
 - src/ - The source code (Jupyter notebooks & Python scripts)
 - requirements.txt - The list of required Python libraries